jeremynoesen/BoneBot/README.md

 - You can also include `$NAME$` to show their username.
 - Include `$REPLY$` to reply to the author.
 - Use `$BOT$` to place the bot's name in the response.
+- Use `$GUILD$` to place the guild's name in the response.
+- You can use the previous five placeholders and new line separator in the description as well.
 - You can run a shell command by adding `$CMD$ command here $CMD$`.
   - Need to run multiple commands?
 Make a shell script and run the script with a command, or separate commands with a semi-colon!
   - Add `$CMDOUT$` to your response to also include the output of this command in the response.